What is a pied-à-terre? What makes it different from a typical NYC apartment?

 deberarr/iStock/Getty Images Plus via Getty Images

 Pied-à-terre is the term used to describe an apartment that isn’t an owner’s primary residence.
-It comes from the French phrase meaning “foot on the ground.”
-Some owners simply refer to them as “second homes.”
+If the name sounds fancy, it is because it comes from the French phrase meaning “foot to the ground.”
+Some owners refer to them simply as “second homes.”

-According to Martha Stark, a professor at NYU Wagner and a former New York City finance commissioner who has examined the city’s data on second homes, properties are considered pieds-à-terre if they are not owned in an individual's name or if the owner is not receiving a tax benefit from the city that’s only given to residents.
+According to Martha Stark, a clinical professor at the Robert F. Wagner Graduate School of Public Service at NYU and a former New York City finance commissioner who has examined the city’s data on second homes, properties are considered pieds-à-terre if they are not owned in an individual's name or if the owner is not receiving a tax benefit from the city that’s only given to residents.

 If you're in the market for a second home in NYC or are looking to sell your apartment and want to know what appeals to a pied-à-terre buyer, read on.